hanhonglei/hanhonglei.github.io/_posts/2017-09-28-paper-vr-saliency.markdown

 14. The starting condition has little impact on which regions of the scene are attended to over the course of 30 seconds.
 15. Our data reveals that head follows gaze with an average delay of 58 ms, where the largest cross-correlation is observed.
 This is consistent with previous works [13, 10] reporting delays in head movement when shifting to a non-predictable target.
 16. when users are not fixating, head speeds are above average.
-17. Whenever head speed falls below the threshold of 19 &deg, the likelihood that the user is currently fixating is high.
+17. Whenever head speed falls below the threshold of 19°, the likelihood that the user is currently fixating is high.
 18. We conclude that head saliency maps, which are easily obtainable with inertial measurement units, can be a valuable tool to analyze the approximate regions that users attend to in a scene without the need for additional eye-tracking hardware.

 [1]: P. Blignaut.
 Fixation identification: The optimum threshold for a dispersion algorithm.
 Attention, Perception, & Psychophysics, 71(4):881–895, 2009.
 3